verbose/verb/test/actual/comments.md

 ### partials

-Cache partials with globbing patterns.
-Use `options.partials`
+Register partials as strings.
+Use `options.partials` to add partials.
+Globbing patterns may be used.

 ## [plugins.js](lib/plugins.js)